xandereek/Spotify-Tools/README.md

 ## License

 This project is currently unlicensed.
 Feel free to use it as you wish.
-(Consider adding an MIT License if distributing).